 Why I love it: I dragged my heels in reading this.
 I thought “how interesting can a comic about snow shoveling be?”
 I’M SORRY!
-I WAS WRONG!
+I WAS WRONG TO BE SKEPTICAL!
 It’s fascinating!
 Not the business of snow shoveling, but the micro-culture and the personalities and the deep personal energy that Faierman and Anderson bring out so clearly for their characters.
 I was riveted.
 I honestly don’t care whether this sounds interesting to you.
 You should read it anyway, to see how good storytelling is done.

 Rock and Riot by CheriiArt

 What it’s about: “Rock and Riot follows the tales of two opposing teenage gangs in the 1950s with an LGBTQ theme!
 Will the two teams set aside their differences to fight for what they have in common?”